setmy-info/setmy-info.github.io/src/site/markdown/terms.md

 **FFD** - Fact-Forced Development.
 Development where management, at any level, imposes sudden decisions, requirements, or deadlines as established “facts.”
 These top-down mandates force development teams to rework plans, adjust priorities, or extend working hours in order to stay on schedule.
-Source of stress, inefficiency, and reduced product quality.
+A source of stress, inefficiency, and reduced product quality.
 A top-down anti-pattern where management imposes sudden “facts” that force teams to replan, work overtime, and sacrifice quality to meet imposed deadlines.